John Hope (meteorologist): The Weather Channel

 After retiring from thirty two years with the National Weather Service, John Hope joined The Weather Channel when it was created in 1982.
 With his calm on-air demeanor, Hope became quickly recognized as The Weather Channel's in-house hurricane expert.
 In 1989 when Hurricane Hugo struck South Carolina, Hope spent several hours on the air warning the channel's viewers of the approaching hurricane's danger.
 Some credit Hope with saving lives during the storm due to his tireless on-air efforts.
 He would continue to appear on-air for the channel's Tropical Updates until his death, by which time full-time duties had passed to Steve Lyons.
 Hope was interred at Riverside Cemetery in Macon, Georgia.

 Source of Camille name on hurricane naming list

-In 1969, Hope's daughter Camille graduated from high school.
+Hope's daughter, Camille, graduated from high school in 1969.
 Although "Carol" was assigned to the 1969 list of names, there was concern over reusing the retired name, as papers continued to be published about its 1954 incarnation.
-Dr. Banner Miller was impressed with Camille Hope's high school project—which involved hurricane research—and asked John to add her name to the list of potential hurricane names that year.
-They had no way of knowing that the storm named after John Hope's daughter – Camille – would become one of the most powerful and destructive hurricanes to ever hit the United States when it slammed into Mississippi as a Category five hurricane.
-Camille née Hope is married to former U.S. Representative Jim Marshall of Georgia.
+Dr. Banner Miller was impressed with Camille Hope's high school project, which involved hurricane research, and asked her father to add her name to the list of potential hurricane names that year.
+They had no way of knowing that the storm named after Hope's daughter — Camille — would become one of the most powerful and destructive hurricanes to ever hit the United States when it slammed into Mississippi as a Category 5 hurricane.
+Camille Hope is married to former U.S. Representative Jim Marshall of Georgia.